delia-cretu/testimonials-grid-section-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - CSS Grid
+- Flexbox

 ### What I learned

-I gained a better understanding of how to use CSS Grid to create a mobiel responsive layout.
+I used CSS Grid to create the desktop layout and Flexbox for the mobile-responsive layout which helped me gain a better understanding of both.

 ### Continued development

-I continue to improve my knwoledge of CSS Grid.

-### Useful resources
+I struggled using CSS Grid to create the mobile layout which is why I chose to use Flexbox instead.
+I have more to learn about converting a grid layout into a 1-column layout suitable ofr mobile viewing.